FAQ

 Is your food good for allergy-prone ferrets?

-Yes!
+Yes.
 Our recipes avoid common fillers and allergens and are formulated with limited, high-quality ingredients.
-But if your ferret has specific allergies, it’s always wise to check with your vet first.
+If your ferret has specific known allergies, check the ingredient list on each product page and consult your vet before switching.

 Do I need to add any supplements?

-Nope!
-Dook Soup is designed as a complete and balanced diet, formulated in consultation with board-certified veterinary nutritionists and exotic vets.
+Nope.
+Dook Soup is designed as a complete and balanced diet, formulated in consultation with exotic veterinarians and veterinary nutritionists.
 No extra powders or pills needed.

 Can I use Dook Soup as my ferret's main diet?

-Yes!
-Many of our customers feed Dook Soup as the primary food.
-We recommend feeding it 2–3 times a day, with kibble available if needed (though many ferrets ignore the kibble once they discover Dook Soup).
+Yes.
+Many customers feed Dook Soup as the primary food.
+We recommend feeding it 2 to 3 times a day, with fresh water always available.
+Some customers keep kibble available as a free-choice backup, though many ferrets ignore it once they discover Dook Soup.

-Serving sizes vary: our big boy eats about 2 heaping tablespoons (dry) per meal, while our smaller girls eat 1–1.5 tablespoons.
-Ferrets don’t typically overeat, so adjust as needed to find their perfect portion.
+Serving sizes vary.
+A larger ferret typically needs about 2 heaping tablespoons (dry) per meal.
+Smaller ferrets usually eat 1 to 1.5 tablespoons.
+Ferrets don't typically overeat, so adjust to find their perfect portion.

 How many servings are in a 16oz bag?

 On average, each 16oz bag has about 56 tablespoons (3.5 cups).
-Your mileage may vary based on how big your ferret's appetite is!
+Your mileage will vary based on your ferret's size and appetite.

 How do I prepare Dook Soup?